aastopher/mma_outcome/README.md

 ## Dependencies

-To use the virtual env which has all dependencies installed run the following command from inside the project directory: <br />
-`source mma-env/bin/activate`

-Running the project without the venv will require the following packages:
+Running the project will require the following packages:
 * numpy
 * pandas
 * matplotlib